komodorio/helm-dashboard/charts/helm-dashboard/README.md

 $ helm install my-release .
 ```

-The command deploys Helm-Dashboard on the Kubernetes cluster in the default configuration.
-The [parameters](#parameters) section lists the parameters that can be configured during installation.
+The command deploys Helm Dashboard on the Kubernetes cluster in the default configuration.
+The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`